What Does It Mean To Nationalize Foreign Property

 • Domestic Law: Nationalization is typically carried out under the domestic laws of the country in question.
 These laws outline the procedures for taking ownership of assets, the methods for valuation and compensation, and the legal recourse available to foreign owners.

 • International Law: International law recognizes the sovereign right of a nation to nationalize property within its borders.
-However, this right is not absolute.
+That said, this right is not absolute.
 International law also requires that nationalization be non-discriminatory (i.e., it should not target specific nationalities) and that "prompt, adequate, and effective" compensation be paid to the foreign owners.
 This standard of compensation is often a point of contention.

 • Bilateral Investment Treaties (BITs): Many countries have signed BITs with other nations to protect foreign investments.
 These treaties typically include provisions that guarantee fair and equitable treatment to foreign investors, protect against expropriation without adequate compensation, and provide mechanisms for resolving investment disputes.
 Nationalization can trigger disputes under these treaties.